-Fintech solutions are rapidly improving how we experience financial services.
-How quickly regional banks adopt new technology will ultimately define their legacy — and market share.
+Fintech solutions are rapidly improving, how we experience financial services and how quickly regional banks adopt new technology will ultimately define their legacy and market share.

 In Kuwait, strong digital infrastructure and an entrepreneurial mindset have positioned the nation as a high-potential incubator for fintech.

 Fahad AlSharekh, Founder of TechInvest, a VC and Private Equity firm based in Kuwait City, spoke with us about Kuwait’s inherent fintech advantages, including the fact that Kuwait offers the “cheapest 5G in the world.”

 AlSharekh’s father founded Sakhr Software, which put out the world’s first Arabic operating system in 1982.